What We Do

 Accreditations & Partnerships

-Cottonwood Clinical Services is licensed by the State of New Mexico and accepts Medicaid, Medicare, and most commercial insurance plans.
+Cottonwood Pathways is licensed by the State of New Mexico and accepts Medicaid and most commercial insurance plans.
 We partner with courts, probation offices, healthcare providers, and community organizations throughout the Four Corners region to ensure comprehensive support for our clients.

 Contact us to verify your insurance or learn more about payment options.